+- v.
+Professional responsibility and service to the University and community. - vi.
+Cooperative and collegial conduct in the discharge of duties. - b.
+Institutional need involves consideration of multiple factors including but not limited to: - i.
+The specialization needs of the department, academic unit, and/or University. - ii.
+Program performance factors such as enrollment and student outcomes. - iii.
+The availability of resources to support the program or position, financial as well as physical. - iv.
+General contribution to the mission and functioning of the University.

+3. Tenure-relevant experience:

+- a) Only full-time faculty members holding tenure-track appointments and the rank of Assistant Professor, Associate Professor, or Professor are eligible for consideration of tenure. - b) Tenure-relevant experience is counted only for full-time service at the rank equivalent to Assistant Professor or above. - c) In the case of a new appointment and upon recomendation of the Dean of the individual college or school, the President and Provost determines the amount of previous tenure-relevant experience and includes this information in the initial appointment letter.

+4. Tenure notification:

 - a.
+Review and notification for tenure occurs as designated in the candidate's initial appointment letter, typically during the sixth year of full-time faculty appointment in the University.
+Subject to specific qualifications in the guidelines of the different colleges and schools as approved by the President, shorter or longer probationary periods may be established.
+Tenure, if granted, becomes effective at the beginning of the academic year following review and notification.
+The probationary period for tenure and review may only be altered in extraordinary circumstances by the Provost or President in mutual agreement with the faculty member.
+Decisions related to tenure are subject to the rights of faculty to appeal. - b.
+The appointment letter includes the following elements: - i.
+Effective date of appointment. - ii.
+Amount of previous tenure-relevant experience, if applicable. - iii.
+Anticipated year of tenure review.

-Quality of teaching and attention given to students as individuals. - b.
-Breadth, depth, and variety of education and experience. - c.
-Professional achievement and scholarship. - d.
-Responsible participation in group deliberative processes. - e.
-Professional responsibility and service to the school and community. - 3.
-Only faculty members holding the rank of Professor, Associate Professor, or Assistant Professor are eligible for consideration of tenure. - 4.
-Tenure-relevant experience: - a.
-Tenure-relevant experience is counted only for full-time service at the rank of assistant professor or above. - b.
-In the case of a new appointment, the Dean determines the amount of previous tenure-relevant experience and includes this information in the initial contract letter. - c.
-The contract includes the following elements: - Effective date of appointment - Amount of previous tenure-relevant experience - Anticipated year of tenure review - Anticipated effective date of tenure, if awarded - Specific tenure policy of the appropriate school or college - 5.
-Tenure notification: - a.
-Review and notification for tenure occur during the sixth year of full-time faculty appointment in the University and may not be deferred beyond that year, subject only to the conditions of the appeals process (see 2.5).
-Tenure becomes effective at the beginning of the seventh contract year.
-Subject to specific qualifications in the guidelines of the different colleges and schools as approved by the President, shorter or longer probationary periods may be established. - b.
-Faculty members are notified of tenure or offered a one-year terminal contract no later than May 1 of the year of tenure review. - c.
-If promotion is awarded to a faculty member before the probationary period is completed, no promise of eventual tenure is implied. - 6.
-Should a faculty member be granted a sabbatical leave or leave of absence, the period of such leave may count, under prior agreement with the University, as part of the probationary period.
-Tenure review may not occur during such leave. - 7.
-Faculty members whose appointment depends upon continued external funding are not subject to the maximum limitation of the period of probationary appointment. - 8.
+- iv.
+Anticipated effective date of tenure, if awarded. - v.
+Specific tenure policy of the appropriate school or college. - Faculty members are notified of tenure or offered a one-year terminal appointment following approval by the Board of Trustees the year of tenure review. - d) If promotion is awarded to a faculty member before the probationary period is completed, no promise of eventual tenure is implied. - 5.
+Should a faculty member be granted a sabbatical leave or leave of absence, the period of such leave may count, under prior agreement with the Provost, as part of the probationary period.
+Tenure review may not occur during such leave. - 6.
+Faculty members whose appointment depend upon continued external funding are not subject to the maximum probationary period limitation. - 7.
 Each faculty member with tenure is informed in writing of the terms and conditions for a continued appointment when all necessary procedures attendant to the appointment have been completed and formally approved by the Board of Trustees.
-Timely distribution of reappointment letters shall be executed prior to the effective date.

-9. For faculty members employed by the University on or before April 15, 1988, the granting of tenure conforms to the tenure policy in force on the effective date of initial appointment in the college or school.
+Tenure does not guarantee a right to rank, salary, or work assignment. - 8.
+Tenure ensures a faculty member of continued annual reappointment until retirement, resignation, or dismissal by the University for adequate cause as specified in 2.6, 2.7. and 2.8.
+Timely distribution of reappointment letters shall be executed prior to the effective date as provided in the reappointment letter.
+Acceptance or renewal of a tenured appointment is subject to and contingent upon the return of the signed annual letter of reappointment as specified in 2.1.C and 2.2.5-6.